How the Hansen All-Rubber Railroad Tie is Made

 The material used to manufacture the rubber railroad tie is recycled crumb rubber (RCR) made by shredding end-of-life used tires.
 The tire shredding process also separates the steel, fiber and rubber components of the tires.
 The fiber and steel is sold to recyclers.
 The final shredded RCR product can pass through a 20 mesh screen.

-The mixture is placed into a heated mould that is inserted into a hydraulic press and compressed, held in place, cooled and removed from the mould awaiting the indentation process.
+The mixture is placed into a heated mold that is inserted into a hydraulic press and compressed, held in place, cooled and removed from the mold awaiting the indentation process.

 The indentations into the ties are important in many installations to help prevent slippage in the rock bed thus allowing for faster freight times for new rail systems.
 Each rail line customer has their own methods of bundling and indentation requirements.
 When a tie order is received, the ties will be selected, indented and bundled accordingly, then shipped.

 - Lower unit cost than any other alternative to wood tie (concrete, plastic, steel)

 - Lower anticipated annual cost of ownership than any other tie (including wood)